kyhau/docker-notebook/docker-orchestration.md

 # Scale the number of replicas in your swarm to FIVE once the cluster is already running
 # The 'scale' option allows you to indicate the service to scale along with the number of replicas to scale to.
-docker service scale [service_name]=5
+docker service scale [SERVICE_NAME]=5

 # Scale your service, called 'my_api', from whatever its current replica count is to TEN replicas in the cluster
 docker service scale my_api=10

 # Roll back to the previous version of a service
-docker service update --rollback [service_name]
+docker service update --rollback [SERVICE_NAME]

 # Add or update a placement constraint to the service 'redis'
 docker service update --constraint-add "engine.labels.purpose==database" redis

 # Add or update a mount on a service
-docker service update --mount-add ... [service_name]
+docker service update --mount-add ...
+[SERVICE_NAME]

 # Add a network to a service
-docker service update --network-add ... [service_name]
+docker service update --network-add ...
+[SERVICE_NAME]

 # Add or update a placement preference
-docker service update --placement-pref-add ... [service_name]
+docker service update --placement-pref-add ...
+[SERVICE_NAME]

-# Add or update a published port?
+# Add or update a published port
-docker service update --publish-add ... [service_name]
+docker service update --publish-add ...
+[SERVICE_NAME]

 # Stop a service called 'myweb' on your cluster
 # Docker requires you to specify the 'service' object when removing a service rather than a single container from